 Marketing evolution ideas

-These changes are relatively quick and easy to do, because they build on what already exists.
-They include operational improvements, tweaks in design, and easy to implement activity like social media posts.
+These are relatively quick and easy to do, as they build on what already exists.
+They evolve over time and keep your business consistent.

-On their own, these don’t have massive impact.
+On their own, these don’t have a big impact.
 But, because they’re small and easy to do, you can do a lot of them.
 And the cumulative impact can result in much-improved performance.

 Pragmatic marketers like this approach.
-It creates a sense of momentum that you’re making progress.
-Creating new ideas like this becomes a habit, because you’re able to do them on a regular basis and in a relatively short amount of time.
+It creates a sense of momentum.
+You feel like you’re making progress.
+Creating new ideas like this becomes a habit.
+New ideas are done regularly and in short bursts.

 Routine and predictability have their place